sumitgupta28/Kubernetes/Service/README.md

 ```

-- here in port section only mendetory value is port.
+- here in port section only mandatory value is port.
 - if target port is not assigned considerd same value as port.
 - if nodeport is not defined , and random port will be assigned.